Starts a sub-transaction specified by its parent's name.

 The duration of a transaction or sub-transaction is the sum of the durations of all steps between its start and end, including the steps that are included in sub-transactions.

-On success, returns 0.
-Returns -1 if the transaction name is illegal or if there is no prior call to lr.start_transaction with a transaction of the same name.
+This function returns 0 if it succeeds.
+It returns -1 if the transaction name is illegal or if there is no prior call to lr_start_transaction with a transaction of the same name.